waterlink/active_record.cr/README.md

 ### Enforcing encapsulation

-If you care about OO techniques, code quality and handling complexity, please enable this for you models.
+If you care about OO techniques, code quality and handling complexity, please enable this for your models.

 ```crystal
 class Person < ActiveRecord::Model